 When I was in college I always assumed I’d eventually get some non-music job; majoring in music was just a logical extension of what I’d done with my life to that point.
 I’d told my violin professor that I’d never consider teaching, and I had so little experience with kids that I was sure I didn’t get along with them.
 But during my senior year a pianist classmate of mine suggested I spend Saturdays at the music store with him, teaching private lessons, just for some fun money.
 The coordinator who placed students with teachers was another classmate of ours.
 I told her that I’d be willing to teach age 10 and up, and no beginners.
 So I showed up that first Saturday of fall semester and my first student was a 5-year-old beginner.

 She learned all of Suzuki book 1 (reading music!) that year, without parent involvement.
-(At some point she switched instruments, and she went on to be an all-state jazzer.)
+(At some point later on she switched instruments and became an all-state jazzer.)
 I had no idea what I was doing when I started teaching, but Maia and the other dozen students I worked with that year started me on my journey of learning how to teach.
 Shin’ichi Suzuki spoke of beginner teachers’ learning curve and apologizing to their initial students… to this apology I add a heartfelt “Thank You” for leading me into my career!

 These days most parents don’t want that sort of buy-in, and I don’t blame them.
 My teaching/performing balance changed as well, including touring with one of my bands for a month at a time.
 How could I expect parents and kids to be all in when I’m frequently out?
 I started teaching more private lessons to middle schoolers during their orchestra class time, never even meeting the parents.
 I moved to the ‘burbs and began working in a district that paid me directly to work with kids who’d never had the resources for private lessons, rather than receiving payment from the students’ parents.